MertColakk/MertColakk/README.md

 You can see my projects!

 ## Currently Learning and Developing
-- JavaScript for Backend Web Development
+- Image processing and deep learning!

 ## 📫 Get in Touch